Sultana Siddiqui: 2000s-now: Hum Network and return to direction

-Sultana started her career from PTV as a producer in Karachi in 1974.
-In 2004 she founded Eye Television Network, now known as "Hum Network Limited" under which her own four cable channels are working, including "Hum TV".
-Under her direction HUM TV has received Pakistan's Lux Style Awards four years in a row.
+In 2004 she founded Eye Television Network, now known as under which her own four cable channels are working, including "Hum TV".
+Under her direction Hum TV has received Pakistan's Lux Style Awards four years in a row.
 She is the only woman in Asia who started or owned a TV channel.

-As a director she remained inactive ten years before her latest drama serial Zindagi Gulzar Hai, a critically acclaimed serial that has been praised for "breaking the ice across the borders of Pakistan and India in current times" featuring Fawad Khan and Sanam Saeed.
-Siddiqui has also produced children's television, musical performances, television films, serials and documentaries.
+As a director, she remained inactive for ten years before her latest drama serial Zindagi Gulzar Hai (2012-2013), which is a romantic drama focusing on women, portraying equality of the girl child and importance of a career for women. a critically acclaimed serial that has been praised for "breaking the ice across the borders of Pakistan and India in current times" featuring Fawad Khan and Sanam Saeed.